hoangduytran/blender-manual/manual/addons/rigging/rigify/basics.rst

    works in the same manner as *Target Rig*.

-   The script controls the UI in the 3D Viewport that allows conveniently switching visible bone layers, changing custom properties, converting between IK and FK and so on.
+   The script controls the UI in the 3D Viewport that allows conveniently switching visible bone collections, changing custom properties, converting between IK and FK and so on.

 Widgets Collection :guilabel:`auto`
    This reference specifies the collection containing generated widgets, and works in the same manner as *Target Rig*.

-Force Widget Update
+Overwrite Widget Meshes
    If enabled, Rigify will generate new widgets every time the rig is re-generated.
 By default, it tries to reuse the already generated widget objects that exist in the widget collection, allowing them to be manually edited to fit the character better.